 The Soar syntax to encode production rules is simple.
 However, the procedural memory contains more than translations from English of the productions relative to the task (also modeled using the MDP formalism).
 That is, the cognitive model requires of the procedural knowledge extracted through the methodology of knowledge engineering.
-But it also requires of rules whose purpose is to manage WM contents, thus, ensuring coherence during the execution of the agent while accessing the architecture's functionalities (i.e., events and facts remembrance, or RL).
-With the purpose to lighten the work of implementation for the MDP representation of similar task spaces; the proposed method could be extended with the benefits of an ontology-based methodology.
-Thus, the system could be enhanced with a new component in charge of transforming (or mapping) the content represented by the ontology to the set of production rules that will be executed on the CRR platform.
+But it also requires of rules whose purpose is to manage the WM contents, thus, ensuring coherence during the execution of the agent while accessing the architecture's functionalities (i.e., events and facts remembrance, or RL).

+In favor of alleviating the implementation efforts for the MDP representation in the case of similar task spaces; the proposed approach could be extended with the benefits of an ontology-based methodology.
+Thus, the system could be enhanced with a new component in charge of translating (or mapping) the content represented by the ontology, to the set of production rules that will be executed on the CRR platform.

-8 Conclusions
+371 2.8 Conclusions

-This work started from the interest in developing cognitive robotic systems for executing manipulative tasks.
-To this purpose, an approach emphasizing multi-disciplinary theoretical and technical formulations was adopted.
-A methodological proposal for integrating a psychologically-oriented cognitive architecture to the visual servoing control technique has been presented; and resulted in the development of a modular system capable of auditory and visual perception, decision making, learning and visuomotor coordination.
-The evaluation of the case study, showed that CRR is a system whose operation is adequate for real-time interactive manipulative applications.
+This work started from the interest in developing cognitive robotic systems for execut-372 ing manipulative tasks.
+To this purpose, an approach emphasizing multidisciplinary 373 theoretical and technical formulations was adopted.
+A methodological proposal for 374 integrating a psychologically-oriented cognitive architecture to the visual servoing 375 control technique has been presented; and resulted in the development of a modular 376 system capable of auditory and visual perception, decision making, learning and 377 visuomotor coordination.
+The evaluation of the case study, showed that CRR is a 378 system whose operation is adequate for real-time interactive manipulative applica-379 tions.
+380